wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 ![cms-01.png](/solutions/development/build-a-responsive-web-page/cms-01.png =250x)

 The layout file named `main.cshtml` provides the overall code for a page.
 Lines `12, 17, and 22` show where the placeholders are (this is NOT real placeholder syntax).
-The idea is to hard-code everything that isn't likely to change, but use placeholders to support anything that will.
+The idea is to use placeholders for anything that might change, and hard-code everything else that won't likely change.

 **main.cshtml**